MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/microsoft-purview-workshop.md

 ---
 ## About this Hands-on Lab

-Microsoft Purview is a unified data governance service that helps you manage and govern your on-premises, multi-cloud and software-as-a-service (SaaS) data.
-Easily create a holistic, up-to-date map of your data landscape with automated data discovery, sensitive data classification and end-to-end data lineage.
-Empower data consumers to find valuable, trustworthy data.
+Explore the funcionality of Microsoft Purview, a unified data governance service that helps you manage and govern your on-premises, multi-cloud and software-as-a-service (SaaS) data.

+- Easily create a holistic, up-to-date map of your data landscape with automated data discovery, sensitive data classification and end-to-end data lineage.
+- Empower data consumers to find valuable, trustworthy data.